ra559/cis106/_docs/finalProjectDeliverables.md

 # Deliverable 2
 * You need to submit a markdown file, pdf file, and github URL
-* This is the first part of the project only.
+* This is the second part of the project only.
 * Your markdown file must use proper formatting.
   * headings
   * pictures